* Long-term market gauge of inflation drops below 1.70 pct

 * Dutch govt bond auctions swamped with demand

-U.S. President Donald Trump's decision on Tuesday to sack Secretary of State Rex Tillerson, seen as a strong supporter of free trade, was followed by a Reuters report that the United States was seeking to impose tariffs on up to $60 billion of Chinese imports.
+U.S. President Donald Trump fired Secretary of State Rex Tillerson, seen as a globalist by analysts, and soon afterwards sources told Reuters the United States is seeking to impose tariffs on up to $60 billion of Chinese imports.

-ECB chief Mario Draghi meanwhile said on Wednesday that the possible spillovers of the new trade measures announced by the U.S. administration could hurt inflation.
+This morning, European Central Bank chief Mario Draghi stated that the possible spillovers of the new trade measures announced by the US administration could hurt inflation.
 1/8http://bit.ly/2IpRfLd 3/8

-A market gauge of long-term inflation expectations that is closely watched by the ECB, the five-year five-year breakeven forward swap, fell below 1.70 percent, dipping below that level on Tuesday for the first time this year.
+A market gauge of long-term inflation expectations, the five-year five-year breakeven forward swap, was below 1.70 percent, dipping below that level on Tuesday for the first time this year.

 "The bigger picture is we are currently seeing an environment of falling yields, and one of the key reasons is fears of an international trade war," said DZ Bank analyst Sebastian Fellechner.

-Other central bankers are also due to speak later on Wednesday, including Victor Constancio, and Francois Villeroy de Galhau, and investors will be looking for any signs as to which direction the bank will take in this environment.
+Other central bankers are also due to speak later on Tuesday, including Vitor Constancio, Peter Praet and Francois Villeroy de Galhau, and investors will be looking for any signs as to which direction the bank will take in this environment.

-(Reporting by Abhinav Ramnarayan, Editing by Gareth Jones)
+(Reporting by Abhinav Ramnarayan, Editing by William Maclean)